DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 symbol layer types are available.
 Depending on the chosen renderer, the dialog provides different additional sections.

+.. list-table:: Features rendering types
+   :class: longtable

+   * - Name
+     - Purpose
+     - Use case
+     - Supported Geometry Type
+   * - |nullSymbol| :ref:`No Symbols <no_symbol_renderer>`
+     - Hides features of the layer using an invisible symbol -
+     - Point, Line, Polygon of single or multi parties
+   * - |singleSymbol| :ref:`Single Symbol <single_symbol_renderer>`
+     - Renders all the features using the same symbol -
+     - Point, Line, Polygon of single or multi parties
+   * - |categorizedSymbol| :ref:`Categorized <categorized_renderer>`
+     - Groups features into qualitative classes and assigns same symbol to each class' elements Renders features with symbols corresponding to an attribute -
+     - Point, Line, Polygon of single or multi parties
+   * - |graduatedSymbol| :ref:`Graduated <graduated_renderer>`
+     - Renders features with symbols whose size or color represents a quantitative difference between the numerical ranges they belong to -
+     - Point, Line, Polygon of single or multi-parties
+   * - |ruleBasedSymbol| :ref:`Rule-Based <rule_based_rendering>`
+     - Custom rendering that can combine different renderers -
+     - Point, Line, Polygon of single or multi parties
+   * - |pointDisplacementSymbol| :ref:`Point Displacement <point_displacement>`
+     -
+     -
+     - Single Point
+   * - |pointClusterSymbol| :ref:`Point Cluster <point_cluster>`
+     -
+     -
+     - Single Point
+   * - |heatmapSymbol| :ref:`Heatmap <heatmap>`
+     - Renders the density of point features as a continuous color gradient
+     -
+     - Point
+   * - |mergedFeatures| :ref:`Merged Features <merged_renderer>`
+     -
+     -
+     - Single or multi-parties Polygon
+   * - |invertedSymbol| :ref:`Inverted Polygons <inverted_polygon_renderer>`
+     -
+     -
+     - Single or multi-parties Polygon
+   * - |25dSymbol| :ref:`2.5D <2.5_D_rendering>`
+     -
+     -
+     - Single or multi-parties Polygon
+   * - :ref:`Embedded Symbols <embedded_renderer>`
+     - Displays embedded per-feature styling information for formats that support it.
+     -
+     - Point, Line, Polygon of single or multi parties

+Combining symbols properties with aforementioned rendering types, you can create more such as:

+* Scale-based symbology: symbols properties vary depending on the map canvas scale
+* Proportional symbols: symbol size reflects the value of the features; no grouping.
+* multivariate analysis:
+* advanced symbologies: data-defined XXX

 .. note::

    If you change the renderer type when setting the style of a vector layer the